forestgrape/coronavirus/controlling.md

 > 3. Analyzing missteps can be rewarding, the next antibiotics are to be discovered.

-## Protection Measures
+## Spread Assumptions
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (primarily through aerosol and even dry form aerosol, possibly some droplet transmission).

 Evidence for aerosol transmission is described in [Spread Analyses](./spread_analyses.md) and the proposed dry form model in [Airborne Transmission Models](./transmission.md).
+In short: The [spread pattern](./spread_analyses.md) shows that the cases of severe SARS-2 lung infections are high when a lot of air is exchanged between people which is the case in badly ventilated indoor rooms either heated (cold climates e.g. winters in Europe) or air-conditioned (very warm/sultry climates e.g. observed in Southern US in summer or regions of Brazil year round).
+On the other hand outdoors during the day, even in situations with dense crowds such as demonstrations or crowded swimming pools, no increased spread has been observed.

-Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission.
+Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission (which is less relevant).
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

+Special care needs to be taken when the air is dry since:
+* In dry air tiny aerosol form, which are most likely to enter the deep lungs [Airborne Transmission Models](./transmission.md).
+* The [viability of coronaviruses](./virion_viability.md) in the air is highest in dry and cool air without sunlight.

+## Protection Measures
 ### Support Immune Protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
 Even in laboratory settings virus protection is difficult [[Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika)] and  Sars-CoV-1/2 protection is especially difficult.
 There have been several cases of infections in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Out of labs, once a coronavirus is widespread, complete avoidance is nearly impossible.
 Sars-Cov-2 is widespread.
 The best protection available is a good immune system.
 Vaccines - if once available - just prepare the immune system and do not replace it.
 So the long-term focus should be to support the overall health of humanity.
 In tropical regions where Sars-CoV-2 infects less virulent but there are many more infectious diseases, this should be the main focus (along with open windows and no air-conditioners if there are Covid-19 cases).